White Island eruption: 'How good is Ardern' - World praises PM for disaster response

 Her staunch rejection of the "extremist ideology" behind the attacks, which she said had "no place in New Zealand society", was applauded by those watching events unfold from around the world.

-This morning, Ms Ardern got a similar response after she met with emergency services personnel who responded to the White Island eruption that left five dead, with almost a dozen Australian tourists still unaccounted for.
+This morning, Ardern got a similar response after she met with emergency services personnel who responded to the White Island eruption that left five dead, with almost a dozen Australian tourists still unaccounted for.

 Prime Minister Scott Morrison has confirmed 24 Australians were visiting the island "as part of a cruise ship tour".
 He said 13 have been hospitalised and the remaining 11 are still unaccounted for.